 As participants in the Inclusive Coffee project, together with 30 other families in Kavrepalanchok with members who have a disability, Tika Madhav and Suman received training, input support, and technical supervision to establish their coffee nursery.
-Every family planted hundreds of coffee saplings in their nursery fields.
+Every family has planted hundreds of coffee saplings in their nursery fields.

 The Inclusive Coffee project supports 320 farmers, many of whom have a disability like Sasmita and Suman, in starting their own coffee farms.

 Cordaid/ICCO’s coffee connection in Nepal

 Cordaid’s (formerly ICCO Cooperation’s) coffee connection in Nepal started in 2017, when we began implementing a three-year EU-funded project in six districts, called the Hamro coffee project.
 It supported farmers in enhancing the quality and quantity of their coffee cherries and improving their primary facilities, and traders in strengthening domestic and international market linkages.
 Employing more youth in Nepal’s coffee sector was also one of its aims.
 As a result, Cordaid/ICCO Cooperation is now a well-established name among stakeholders in the Nepalese coffee sector.

 Inclusive coffee is transformative